rackerlabs/design-system/_docs/style/focus-states.md

 ### Element without visible boundaries

-If the focused element's boundary is not visible, use #0E94A6 (Cyan 700) for the glow color and add a 2px corner radius to elements that do not have a visible box shape, including:
+If the focused element's boundary is not visible, use `#0E94A6` (`cyan 700`) for the glow color and add a 2px corner radius to elements that do not have a visible box shape, including:

 - [Tertiary buttons]({{site.baseurl}}\components\buttons.html)
 - [Hyperlinks]({{site.baseurl}}\style\typography.html#link)